-The spa will take between 8-12 hours to heat, and adjustments to temperature can be made by turning the thermostat up or down.
+Turn the thermostat on the equipment module to HOT and place the thermal cover over the spa.
+The spa will take between 8-12 hours to heat, and adjustments to temperature can be made be turning the thermostat up or down.
 Once the spa is HOT, BE SURE TO CHECK THE TEMPERATURE OF THE WATER BEFORE GETTING INTO THE SPA.
 CAUTION: SPA TEMPERATURE SHOULD NOT EXCEED 104°.
-SEE SAFETY INSTRUCTIONS FOR MORE INFORMATION, For complete operation instructions for the equipment module, please refer to the Equipment Module Owners Manual.
+SEE SAFETY INSTRUCTIONS FOR MORE INFORMATION.

+For complete instructions for equipment module, refer to Equipment Module Owners Manual.